 Note: You can also select the Devices by choosing the By platform.

 To view hardware details for the device, select Hardware in the Monitor section.
 Hardware includes more information about the enrolled device in Intune.
-You may see the option varies based on the platform whether it’s Windows, iOS/iPadOS, Android, macOS.
+You may see the option varies based on the platform, whether it’s Windows, iOS/iPadOS, Android, or macOS.

 Device Hardware Information